 Q: Who will own the copyrights?

 It depends on the situation.
-Under US copyright law, the photographer owns copyright automatically and if we share content or proceeds, the copyright will stay with me because of the way joint copyright works in the U.S.
+Under US copyright law, the photographer automatically owns copyright (except when doing work-for-hire), and if we share content or the proceeds from selling the images, the copyright will stay with me because of the way joint copyright works in the U.S.

-Unfortunately, joint ownership of copyright requires that each of the joint copyright owners make an "independently copyrightable contribution" to the thing being copyrighted.
-Unfortunately, modeling, set dressing, makeup, hair - none of those things are independently copyrightable under current US law.
-As a result, if we attempt to create a joint copyright in the images, it will be moot and the rights will revert to me.
+Unfortunately, joint ownership of copyright requires that each of the joint copyright owners make an "independently copyrightable contribution" to the image.
+Modeling, set dressing, makeup, hair - none of those things are independently copyrightable under current US law.
+As a result, if we attempt to create a joint copyright in the shared images, it will be legally moot and the rights will revert back to me anyway.

-If we split content rather than share it, I will give you a copyright assignment or use a work-for-hire agreement for your images if you wish.
+If we split content rather than share it, then I will give you a copyright assignment or use a work-for-hire agreement for your images upon request.

 Q: Will we have a written agreement?